raaspify/raaspi-jee/README.md

 and someone like a Customer will buy or use it.
 And there are established process to carry out these buying and selling operations.
 We also need Employee who runs the operation or business.
 The pattern we just described applies to many applications.
 This pattern applies equally for a retailer who sells some merchandise as well as to an event organizer who sells event tickets.
-Even a bug or issues tracking system fllows the same pattern.
+Even a bug or issues tracking system follows the same pattern.
 RAASPI utilizes this concept and generates the necessary code for a ready to use application using the following algorithm.

 ### RAASPI application generation algorithm: